 The spawning biomass of Australian Sardine East during the main spawning winter/spring spawning period in 2014 was estimated to be ~49,600 t (95% CI = 24,200-213,300 t) (Ward et al. 2015b).
 This estimate is larger than the 2004 estimate of 28,809 t for Australian Sardine off eastern Australia (Ward et al. 2007).
-Ward et al. (2015b) suggested the main 2014 estimate of spawning biomass was robust, as it was based on reliable estimates of all DEPM parameters but likely negatively-biased due to a portion of the adult population possibly occurring outside the survey area.
+Ward et al. (2015b) suggested the 2014 estimate of spawning biomass during winter/spring was robust, as it was based on reliable estimates of all DEPM parameters.
+However, it is likely that a portion of the adult population was outside the survey area during the survey period.

-Total annual catches of Australian Sardine East peaked at 4,619 t in 2007/08 and declined to 893 t in 2014/15.
-Catches were mainly taken by purse-seining, and since 1997/98, annual fishing effort in the SPF has been substantially less than that in the New South Wales Ocean Hauling Fishery but with only slightly less tonnages of catch.
-Both effort and catch of Australian Sardine East in the SPF decreased to low levels between 2011/12 and 2013/14, but increased slightly in 2014/15.
-There has been a general reduction in total catch since 2008/09, which reflects a significant reduction in the size of the fishing fleet.
-Only 13 commercial vessels reported catch in 2014/15 compared to >80 vessels in some years of the 2000s.
-Other factors that may have also contributed to the reduction in catch and effort include a fire in a major fish processing factory in Eden (southern New South Wales) and movement of Sardines from inshore to offshore waters (AFMA 2014).
+Total annual catches of Australian Sardine East peaked at 4,690 t in 2007/08 and declined to 893 t in 2014/15; total catches increased to 1,434 t in 2015/16.
+Catches were mainly taken by purse seining, and since 2000/01, annual fishing effort in the SPF has been substantially less than that in the New South Wales Ocean Hauling Fishery but with only slightly less tonnages of catch.
+Both effort and catch of Australian Sardine East in the SPF decreased to low levels between 2011/12 and 2013/14, but have increased since 2014/15.
+There has been a general reduction in total catch since 2008/09 that reflects a significant reduction in the size of the fishing fleet.
+Less than 30 vessels annually have reported catch since 2011/12 compared to >90 vessels prior to 2000.
+Other factors that may have contributed to the reduction in catch and effort include a fire in a major fish processing factory in Eden (southern New South Wales) and movement of Sardines from inshore to offshore waters (AFMA 2014).

 Size structures of Australian Sardine East since 2004/05 in purse seine catches have varied among years, with the modal length ranging from 130-170 mm FL.
-The size structure of commercial purse seine catch samples in 2014/15 was slightly larger than or consistent with previous years (modal length: 150-160 mm FL).
+The size structure of commercial purse seine catch samples has increase since 2012/13 (length mode: 150 mm FL to 170 mm FL).
 Australian Sardine East have been at or above the mean size at 50% maturity of ~150 mm FL (Ward and Rogers 2007) with age classes of mainly 2-4 years.
+Age and length structures are difficult to interpret due to changes in fishing effort over time, differing ageing methods and regional stock differences (i.e. north and south coasts of New South Wales).

-Current catches of Australian Sardine East are assessed as sustainable, as they have been <7% of the estimated spawning biomass (Ward et al. 2015b) since 2012/13, and well below the sustainable exploitation rate of 33% suggested for this species (Smith et al. 2015).
-Flood et al. (2014) also classified the biological stock of Australian Sardine East as sustainable.
-The Australian Sardine stock in the East is classified as 'not overfished' and 'not subject to overfishing' by Patterson et al. (2015).
+Current catches of Australian Sardine East are assessed as sustainable, as they have been <3% of the estimated spawning biomass for 2014 (Ward et al. 2015b), and below the Tier 1 exploitation rate for this stock of 20% (Smith et al. 2015).
+Stewardson et al. (2016) classified the biological stock of Australian Sardine East as sustainable.
+The Australian Sardine stock in the East is classified as 'not overfished' and 'not subject to overfishing' by Patterson et al. (2016).